University of the Fraser Valley

 Celebrating three decades of university degrees at UFV

-UFV will celebrate its 50th anniversary in 2024 and as we anticipate a bright future, we look back at our roots and key moments in our evolution.
+As UFV celebrates its 50th anniversary in 2024, we look back at our roots and key moments in our evolution.

 Advanced Education Minister Peter Dueck prepares to cut the cake at the university college status announcement on July 5, 1991.
 To his left are Student Union Society president Wilf Vicktor, Community Coalition founder Susan Gadsby, Fraser Valley College president Peter Jones.
 To the right is Fraser Valley College board chair Brian Minter.

 The year was 1991.
 Nirvana topped the music charts, Thelma and Louise, Beauty and the Beast, and Silence of the Lambs graced the silver screens, while grunge jeans, scrunchies, and Doc Martens walked the runways.
-And 30 years ago, two single mom students led the charge to transform a college into what would eventually become UFV.
+And two single-mom students led the charge to transform a college into what would eventually become UFV.

 July 5, 2021, marked a watershed moment for UFV.
 It was the 30-year anniversary of Fraser Valley College (FVC) becoming the University College of the Fraser Valley (UCFV), after a long and hard-fought community campaign.